Changer0001/YAP-Your-AI-Partner/README.md

 The goal is to create customized AI assistants that can answer questions using a business' internal data - such FAQs, websites, or policy documents - without needing to train large models from scratch.

+## ✨ Features

+- ✅ Uses **Retrieval-Augmented Generation (RAG)** to provide relevant answers
+- ✅ Supports **internal documents, FAQs, and websites**
+- ✅ No GPU required — works on lightweight servers or locally
+- ✅ Extensible and customizable for any business type

 ## How It Works

 We use **RAG (Retrieval - Augmented Generation)** to enhance a base LLM with business-specific data: